Netflix/OpenVPCal/README.md

   <tr>
    <td><code>3.
 EXPORT CALIBRATION PATCHES</code>
    </td>
    <td>Export the calibration patches in the format of preference for your media player.
 You can change the default settings in the “Patch Generation” section, in the “Project Settings” widget.
-EXR files will be exported <strong>Linear at the Target Color Space </strong>(e.g. if you selected Rec2020 as target color space of the calibration, the EXR will be Linear Rec2020).
-Any other format will be exported as with the EOTF applied and in Target Color space (e.g. If you selected ST2084-Rec2020, the patches will be exported like that).
+EXR files will be exported <strong>Linear at the Target Colour Space </strong>(e.g. if you selected Rec2020 as the target colour space of the calibration, the EXR will be Linear Rec2020).
+Any other format will be exported as with the EOTF applied and in Target Colour space (e.g. if you selected ST2084-Rec2020, the patches will be exported like that).
    </td>
   </tr>
   <tr>
    <td><code>4.
 LOAD PATCHES ON YOUR MEDIA PLAYER</code>
    </td>
-   <td>Load the calibration patches on your media player, and <strong>bypass any color transform</strong>, as the calibration patches are already at the target color space.
-If you have exported EXRs, ensure only to apply the required EOTF transform (eg. from Linear Rec.2020 to ST2084-Rec2020, <strong>do not apply transforms that will modify the color of the charts from the target primaries</strong>.
+   <td>Load the calibration patches on your media player, and <strong>bypass any colour transform</strong>, as the calibration patches are already at the target color space.
+If you have exported EXRs, ensure only to apply the required EOTF transform (eg. from Linear Rec 2020 to ST2084-Rec2020, <strong>do not apply transforms that will modify the color of the charts from the target primaries</strong>.
 Make sure the patches play correctly, with no frame blending or loop playback.
    </td>
   </tr>
   <tr>